carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 - `char`: A byte, contains a number, interpreted by the machine according to some encoding.
 - `string`: An array of bytes.
 - `encoding`: A table that the machine uses to map numbers to glyphs.
-- `glyphs`: Lines, colors, and other artistic resources stored somewhere in your machine.
+- `glyphs`: Combinations of lines, colors, and other artistic resources stored somewhere in your machine.
 Your brain sees them and makes an interpretation of it.

 ### Back to rotating a string